|Elliott Sound Products||Beginners' Guide to Potentiometers|

 audiophool audiophile solid wood knobs, optionally coated with special lacquer that is designed to make you think the sound has improved (nudge-nudge, wink-wink ).
 The list is endless, but I shall end it here.

-Then of course, there are trimpots (aka trimmers) - pots designed for 'set and forget' applications.
-They are used for 'trimming' the value of a resistor, and are commonly used for calibrating instruments, setting the bias current on power amplifiers, and a host of other areas where a circuit cannot be relied upon to give an exact gain, output voltage, or current.
+Then of course, there are trimpots (aka trimmers or presets) - pots designed for 'set and forget' applications.
+They are used for 'trimming' the value of a resistor, and are commonly used for calibrating instruments, setting the bias current on power amplifiers, and a host of other areas where a circuit with fixed values cannot be relied upon to give an exact gain, output voltage, or current.
 Naturally, a normal panel pot can be used, but these are very much bigger, and any calibration or setup control should not be made available for everyone to fiddle with as they please.

 Figure 3 - Some Trimpot Styles